Credit: Natasha Aftandilians

-When you join at the Friend Level and above, you'll receive a limited edition CAFAM tote bag designed by Shrine.
-When you join at the Individual or Household/Dual Level, you'll receive a glass paperweight by artist Robin Lehman.
+When you join at the Friend Level and above, you'll receive your choice of a limited edition CAFAM tote bag designed by the artist, Shrine.
 Pick up your gift at the museum while supplies last.

 For more information, please contact us at 323.937.4230

 All Family/Dual benefits +